 - Let a new personality of your brand shine.
 Try a different graphic style.
 Add to your corporate color palette.
 Add a funky typeface, that is outside the norm, but helps with getting your message across in a stylistic way.
 Infographics are supposed to be fun and informative, so you should have fun when creating them!

 I do hope this helps with thinking about different ways to talk to your audience.
-Below are just a few examples of some recent infographics that I have recently completed.
 If you are interested in learning more or working with me to create your next infographic, lets talk!